rust-lang/book/src/ch18-03-oo-design-patterns.md

 pattern, we might instead use `match` expressions in the methods on `Post` or even in the `main` code that checks the state of the post and changes behavior in those places.
-That would mean we would have to look in several places to understand all the implications of a post being in the published state!
-This would only increase the more states we added: each of those `match` expressions would need another arm.
+That would mean we would have to look in several places to understand all the implications of a post being in the published state.

-With the state pattern, the `Post` methods and the places we use `Post` don’t need `match` expressions, and to add a new state, we would only need to add a new struct and implement the trait methods on that one struct.
+With the state pattern, the `Post` methods and the places we use `Post` don’t need `match` expressions, and to add a new state, we would only need to add a new struct and implement the trait methods on that one struct in one location.

 The implementation using the state pattern is easy to extend to add more functionality.
 To see the simplicity of maintaining code that uses the state